Yeah69/MrMeeseeks.DIE.Docs/docs/user-defined-elements.md

 ### Remarks

-- The parameters of method factories are method injections and are created the same way as regular constructor and property injections, i.e. same configurations apply.
+- The parameters of method factories are method injections and are created in the same way as regular constructor and property injections, i.e. the same configurations apply.

-- Be aware that in this case DIE won't automatically manage disposables which created in the process of the factory.
-However, you can use the `AddForDisposal` user-defined element in order to manually append disposables for disposal managment.
+- Note that in this case, DIE won't automatically manage the disposables created by the factory.
+However, you can use the `AddForDisposal' custom element to manually add disposables for disposal management.

 ## Constructor Parameters

-Instead of customizing the creation of a type this'll allow to override specific constructor parameters.
+Instead of customizing the creation of a type with an user-defined factory, this will allow you to override certain constructor parameters.

 ### Requirements